Henderson molybdenum mine

 The Henderson molybdenum mine is a large underground molybdenum mine west of the town of Empire in Clear Creek County, Colorado, USA.
 The Henderson mine, which has produced molybdenum since 1976, is owned by Freeport-McMoRan.

-The Henderson mine is North America's largest producer of primary molybdenum.
+The mine is North America's largest producer of primary molybdenum.
 2007 production was 40 million pounds of molybdenum, with a value of $1.1 billion.

 History

 The Henderson mine is near the Urad mine, which produced molybdenum from 1914 to the 1960s, before exhausting its orebody.
 Owner Climax Molybdenum Co. recognized the potential for deeper orebodies in the area, and discovered the Henderson deposit in 1964.
 The mine was named after mining engineer Robert Henderson.

 Production began in 1976; on Jan.
 4, 2010, workers mined the billionth pound of molybdenum.
 In 2006, remaining ore reserves were estimated to be 500 million pounds of recoverable molybdenum.

-It was considered by the National Science Foundation as one of the two final candidates for the Deep Underground Science and Engineering Laboratory, but lost to the Homestake Mine in South Dakota.
+The Henderson mine was considered by the National Science Foundation as one of the two final candidates for the Deep Underground Science and Engineering Laboratory, but lost to the Homestake Mine in South Dakota.